-For health psychologist Dr Sula Windgassen (@the_health_psychologist_) it isn’t just the stress of the pandemic that’s might be generating increased interest in manifestation, but the loss of control that’s come with it.
+For health psychologist Dr Sula Windgassen (@the_health_psychologist_) it isn’t just the stress of the cost of living crisis and the pandemic's reverberations that might be generating increased interest in manifestation, but the loss of control that’s come with it all.
 ‘In situations where you have little or no control, you try to find ways to make sense of things.’

 This, she explains, is an evolutionary response.
 ‘It’s inherently threatening for us to think of the world as an unpredictable place.
 One way to think of manifestation is as wishful thinking.
 This can be a process of regaining control in some way.’

 So it makes sense that the practice has found a following among those hit hard by Covid.

 Dani Britten, 32, was helping to run her mum’s cafe near her home in Crickhowell, South Wales, in March 2020, when the order came to shut up shop.
 Not being contracted staff, she wasn’t eligible for furlough, and while her husband was, thankfully, still able to work, she had to rely on Universal Credit and Covid-era self-employment grants through repeated lockdowns.